 Re-mount the disposal under the sink – remember! this is temporary only – and slip on the nut and washer.
 Note the slip washer installs with the wide/flat end against the nut and narrow end in the pipe as shown.

 Extend the telescoping waste arm and place the discharge elbow inside the waste arm elbow.
 Tighten the slip nut until snug.

 Look over your work to check that every fits OK:

-A new electrical outlet is wired for the plug-in power cord in Part 4.
+A new electrical outlet is wired for the plug-in power cord in How to Replace a Garbage Disposal – Part 4.